 When it comes to carpentry, there is a lot that goes into the profession.
 Carpenters are responsible for creating, installing, and repairing various wooden structures in residential and commercial settings.
-From building homes and decks to creating cabinets and bookcases, carpenters have a wide range of skills that they can utilize to complete just about any project.
+From building homes and decks to creating custom carpentry such as cabinets and bookcases, carpenters have a wide range of skills that they can utilize to complete just about any project.

 So, if you require a carpenter for a specific project, how do you know which one to hire?
 Below, we’ll go over four types of projects commonly completed by carpenters so that you can make an informed decision.